-The city of Overland Park encourages citizens to participate in the development of the Consolidated Plan, any substantial amendments to the Consolidated Plan, and performance reports, as well as the review of substantial amendments to the Citizen Participation Plan (CPP).
-It will continue to provide opportunities for participation as set forth in its Community Development Block Grant Citizen
+The City of Overland Park encourages residents to participate in the development of the Consolidated and Annual Plans, any substantial amendments to the Consolidated and Annual Plans, performance reports, and the review of substantial amendments to the Citizen Participation Plan (CPP).
+It will continue to provide opportunities for participation as set forth in its Community Development Block Grant Citizen Participation Plan, updated and adopted in July 2011, and reviewed each year since.

-Annual Action Plan

-Participation Plan, updated and adopted in July 2011, and reviewed each year since.
 The City reviewed the CPP in 2016 and 2017, and the CDBG Citizen Advisory Committee approved updates on March 23, 2017 and by City Council on April 17, 2017.
 The review prompted a decision to make significant updates in preparation for changes to align with Affirmatively Furthering Fair Housing.
 The CPP was also update to include specific approval process for action related to the CDBG-Coronavirus funding allocation on October 5, 2020.

 The Mayor's office appoints an advisory group of diverse citizens, known as the CDBG Advisory Committee.
-In addition to public meetings of the Advisory Committee and public hearings, the participation process includes periodic consultation with neighborhood leaders through the Neighborhood Executive Committee, the Overland Park Fair Housing Committee, and local social service agencies through the Johnson County Continuum of Care.
+In addition to public meetings of the Advisory Committee and public hearings, the participation process includes periodic consultation with neighborhood leaders through various City committees and public engagement efforts, and local social service agencies through the Johnson County Continuum of Care.
 The Overland Park City Council is consulted during annual discussions regarding the CAPER during a meeting of the City's Community Development Committee.

-The city publishes public notices and provides electronic notifications for every CDBG Advisory Committee meeting on the City of Overland Park website.
-The City emails notices to a citywide database of interested parties, as well as to Kansas City Metro Area news outlets.
+The City publishes public notices and provides electronic notifications for every CDBG Advisory Committee meeting on the City of Overland Park website.
+The City emails public notices to a citywide database of interested parties, as well as to Kansas City Metro Area news outlets.
 The City follows a similar public notice process for every Community Development Committee, Neighborhood Executive Committee, and City Council meeting.
 The City makes available paper copies of the CAPER report and each Annual Action Plan for public access at the City's Neighborhood Services office.

-The 2022 draft Action Plan was available for public comment from November 23, 2021 through December 31, 2021, and made available to the public on the City's website and the City Clerk's Office at Overland Park City Hall.
-The City held a public hearing at the City Council meeting on January 24, 2022.
+The 2023 draft Action Plan was available for public comment from December 28, 2022 through January 30, 2023, and made available to the public on the City's website, the City Clerk's Office, and the Neighborhood Services Office.
+The City held a public hearing at the City Council meeting on February 6, 2023.
 The City received no public comments during the public comment period or at the public hearing.